PagerDuty/python-pagerduty/sphinx/source/user_guide.rst

 If a different error status is encountered on a retry, it won't count towards the limit of the first status, but will be counted separately.
-However, the total overall number of attempts that will be made to get a success status is limited by :attr:`pdpyras.PDSession.max_http_attempts`.
-This will always supersede the maximum number of retries for any status defined in :attr:`pdpyras.PDSession.retry` if it is lower.
+However, the total overall number of attempts that will be made to get a success status is limited by :attr:`pagerduty.PDSession.max_http_attempts`.
+This will always supersede the maximum number of retries for any status defined in :attr:`pagerduty.PDSession.retry` if it is lower.

 Low-level HTTP request functions in client classes, i.e. ``get``, will return `requests.Response`_ objects when they run out of retries.
 Higher-level functions that require a success status response, i.e.
-:attr:`pdpyras.APISession.list_all` and
+:attr:`pagerduty.APISession.list_all` and
-:attr:`pdpyras.EventsAPISession.trigger`, will raise exceptions that include the response object when they encounter error status responses, but only after the configured retry limits are reached in the underlying HTTP request methods.
+:attr:`pagerduty.EventsAPISession.trigger`, will raise exceptions that include the response object when they encounter error status responses, but only after the configured retry limits are reached in the underlying HTTP request methods.